Hazebyte/base/README.md

 ## Contribution

 This project is a work in progress.
 There are still many places to be perfected.
-Any suggestions or contributions is welcomed!
+Any suggestions or contributions are welcomed!

 ## Reference (todo)